Moistening Atmosphere

 Finally, extra water vapor can enter the Stratosphere as a result of submarine volcano eruptions.
 The Tonga eruption in January 2022 sent a huge plume up into the Stratosphere.
 Because it was a submarine volcano eruption, a huge amount of water vapor entered the Stratosphere, as discussed in this facebook post and the comments underneath.

-As temperatures keep rise, Earth looks set to move into a moist-greenhouse state
+As temperatures keep rising, Earth looks set to move into a moist-greenhouse state

-As temperatures keep rising, runaway heating may well turn Earth into a lifeless planet.
-This danger was discussed in a 2013 post, warning that Earth could move into a moist-greenhouse state and without anything stopping the temperature rise, this will continue to eventually destroy the ozone layer and the ice caps, while the oceans would be evaporating into the atmosphere's upper stratosphere and eventually disappear into space, as this 2019 post warns.
+As temperatures keep rising, a moist greenhouse looks set to turn Earth into a lifeless planet.
+The danger was discussed in a 2013 post that warns that Earth is on the edge of the habitable zone and is at risk of moving into a moist-greenhouse state.
+As temperatures keep rising, a moist greenhouse would destroy the ozone layer, while the oceans would be evaporating into the atmosphere's upper stratosphere and eventually disappear into space, as this 2019 post also warns.

 In the 2013 analysis Trajectories of the Earth System in the Anthropocene, Will Steffen et al. warn that self-reinforcing feedbacks could push the Earth System toward a planetary threshold that, if crossed, could prevent stabilization of the climate at intermediate temperature rises and cause continued warming on a “Hothouse Earth” pathway even as human emissions are reduced.